LMHT/LMHT.github.io/contributing.md

 (These directions are straight from [Contributing to Open Source])

 1. Fork the repository and clone it locally.
-Attach your local to the original "upstream" respository by additing it as a remote.
+Attach your local to the original "upstream" respository by adding it as a remote.
 Pull the changes from upstream daily so that you are modifying current data when you submit a pull request.
 More in-depth instructions [here].

 2. Create a branch for your edits.
 Depending on what you have loaded in your editor, `git checkout -b name-your-branch-here`, should suffice.